Protecting Your Civil Rights in South Carolina

 The Supreme Court has also recognized that the Constitution requires prison officials to provide adequate medical care and treatment for injuries to prisoners in their custody.
 Deliberate indifference to serious medical needs is an actionable constitutional violation.
 As our prisons and jails have become seriously overpopulated, prisoners are increasingly denied the medical and mental health treatment they need for their injury, disability, or medical condition.
 Moreover, many jails and prisons have outsourced their medical and mental health care responsibilities to private corporations.
 These businesses are motivated to provide as little care as possible under their contracts in order to make more profit, which can often result in malpractice, contamination, or defective treatment.

-Excessive Force in Jail and Prison Jails and Prisons
+Excessive Force in Jails and Prisons

 All prisoners, whether serving a sentence of incarceration or those held in jail pending trial, have a right to be free from excessive force by prison and jail staff.
 Unfortunately, many prisoners fall victim to violence perpetrated by correctional personnel.
 Recently, the Supreme Court found that when force is used against pretrial detainees held in jail pending trial, juries should consider only whether the force used was objectively appropriate, regardless of the intentions of the correctional staff.
-Our civil rights firm has represented prisoners (or their families) who were victims of excessive force in prison or jail, including both individual clients and classes of prisoners subjecting to a pattern of abuse.
+Our civil rights firm has represented prisoners (or their families) who were victims of excessive force in prison or jail, including both individual clients and classes of prisoners subject to a pattern of abuse.
 These cases, like all prisoners’ rights cases, are difficult to win.
-But we have extensive experience helping each client and skills litigating excessive force cases, and we work hard to obtain justice for all of our clients.
+But we have extensive experience helping each client and skills in litigating excessive force cases, and we work hard to obtain justice for all of our clients.

 Failure to Protect Legal Civil Rights

 The Eighth and Fourteenth Amendments require prison staff to refrain from abusing the men and women in their care.
-But these amendments also require prison staff to protect these men and women from personal injury attacks by other prisoners, or even from themselves.
+But these amendments also require prison staff to protect these men and women from personal injury attacks by other prisoners or even from themselves.
 That is because when prison officials take someone into their custody, they take away their ability to protect themselves or seek outside aid.
-What this means is that if prison or jail staff know that you or your loved one faces a serious risk of substantial harm and fail to take action to protect against that harm, they may be liable for the personal harm suffered.
+This means that if prison or jail staff know that you or your loved one faces a serious risk of substantial harm and fail to take action to protect against that harm, they may be liable for the personal harm suffered.
 The most common example of failure to protect occurs when prisoners are attacked by other prisoners or when personal injury accidents occur.
 We have successfully brought countless claims for incidents like these.
 We recently settled a case on behalf of numerous clients killed or injured in the highly-publicized riots at Lee Correctional Institution in Bishopville, South Carolina in 2018 where various safety measures were breached.
 With such extensive experience, our lawyers can successfully handle your litigation and personal injury settlement.